Sucuri/sucuri-wordpress-plugin/readme.txt

 * SpamHaus
 * Bitdefender

-These are some of the largest blacklisting entities, each having the ability to directly impact your brand's online reputation.
+These are some of the largest blocklisting entities, each having the ability to directly impact your brand's online reputation.
 By synchronizing with their environments we’re able to tell you, upon scan, whether any of them are negatively flagging your website with a security related issue.
-If they do, then via our website security product, we’re able to help you get off of the security blacklist.
+If they do, then via our website security product, we’re able to help you get off of the security blocklist.

 = What is effective security hardening =